jpalaoro197/pig-dice/README.md

 ## Known Bugs

-* __
+* _None_

 ## License

 _<p><a href="LICENSE.txt">MIT</a></p>_

-Copyright (c) 2022 Jacob Palaoro & Tyler Emmerson(s)_
+Copyright (c) 2022 Jacob Palaoro & Tyler Emmerson(s)

 ## Tests

 Test 1
-Describe: create a random 1-6 number generator
+Describe: create player object
 Code:

 Test 2
-Describe: create player object
+Describe: create a random 1-6 number generator
 Code:

 Test 3
-Describe:
+Describe: create ui logic framework
 Code:

+Test 4
+Describe: capitalize Math in "this.roll = Math.ceil(Math.random() * 6);" or it doesn't launch
+Code: this.roll = Math.ceil(Math.random() * 6);

+Test 5
+Describe: create an else if function for what happens when a 1 is rolled for the score
+Code:

+Test 6
+Describe: create a way to save your score to totalScore so it's not lost
+Code:

-Test 3
+Test 7
-Describe:
+Describe: two hold buttons for both players
 Code: